-One of the few features I’ve always wanted Google to borrow from Apple’s iOS had been the native ability to track battery levels of Bluetooth devices.
+One of the few features I’ve always wanted Google to borrow from Apple’s iOS had been the native ability to track the battery levels of Bluetooth devices.
 While some OEMs have begun to include this in their custom skins (as they continue chase iOS’ features), stock Android has always lacked this utility.
-Fortunately, a new app has popped up in the Play Store that lets you easily keep tabs on battery lives of connected Bluetooth devices.
+Fortunately, a new app has popped up in the Play Store that lets you easily keep tabs on the battery lives of connected Bluetooth devices.

 To get started with BatOn, head over to the Play store and download it.
 In spite of being one of a kind, the developer has decided to list it as a free app.
-Once done, launch it, and grant the location permission that might seem unnecessary at first but Bluetooth API on Android is part of the Location API which is why it is required for the app to work.
+Once done, launch it, and grant the location permission.
+That might seem unnecessary at first, but Bluetooth API on Android is part of the Location API which is why it is required for the app to work.

 BatOn currently suffers a series of bugs and has caused connection issues with some Bluetooth devices.
 In my personal use, though, it worked fine and accurately displayed my wireless headset’s and speaker’s battery levels, but not my Pebble smartwatch.

 That’s all you need to know about BatOn.
-If you’ve any issues, or stuck at some step, leave a comment down below.
+If you’ve any issues, or are stuck at some step, leave a comment down below.

 Related Read: 8 Ways to Fix Bluetooth Turning On Automatically on Android